Home » Blog » Spring » St. Patrick's Day » Leprechaun Traps in the Classroom

 6. Write a how to paragraph

-About a week before St. Patrick's Day I send home the letter asking for materials to help the students build their leprechaun traps.
+About a week before St. Patrick's Day, I send home the letter asking for materials to help the students build their leprechaun traps.
 The letter explains the educational benefits of the project as well.
+We use the engineering design process to build our traps, which makes this project such a great way to build teamwork skills while also encouraging creativity, problem-solving, and critical thinking.

 Read the Book